The PBW basis of $U_{q,\bar{q}}(\ddot{\mathfrak{gl}}_n)$: Quantum Algebras

-(indeed, because the automorphism $\tau$ permutes the elements $e_{\pm [i;j)}, f_{\pm [i;j)}$ and preserves the elements $p_{\mp k}, g_{\pm l}$ and the pairing, if \eqref{eqn:identity 2} holds for a single $i$, then it holds for all $i$).
-Let us prove \eqref{eqn:identity} by induction on $j-i$.
+for all $i \in \BZ/n\BZ$ (indeed, because the automorphism $\tau$ permutes the elements $e_{[i;j)}$ and $f_{[i;j)}$ and preserves the elements $p_{-k}$ and $g_{l}$ and the pairing, if \eqref{eqn:identity 2} holds for a single $i$, then it holds for all $i$).
+Let us now prove \eqref{eqn:identity} by induction on $j-i$.
 The base case holds by the third bullet in the statement of the Proposition.
-As for the induction step, the first bullet in the statement of the Proposition implies that the intermediate terms of the coproducts of the LHS and RHS of \eqref{eqn:identity} are respectively equal to each other.
-Then the uniqueness of primitive elements, together with \eqref{eqn:identity 2}, implies that the LHS and RHS of \eqref{eqn:identity} are actually equal to each other.
+As for the induction step, the first bullet in the statement of the Proposition implies that: